Infection, immunity and inflammation

-The goal of the AHSC Infection, Immunity and Inflammation Programme is to transfer novel research developments into new diagnostic tools and therapeutic interventions for the local and global patient population.
+The aim of this programme is to transfer novel concepts in infection, immunity and inflammation research into new diagnostic tools and therapeutic interventions for the local and global patient population.

-We will bring together researchers, clinicians, nurses, patients and regulatory experts to achieve the following four objectives:
+This programme brings together researchers, clinicians, nurses, patients and regulatory experts to:

 - Establish next generation diagnostics underpinning personalised medicine